tom-seddon/beeblink/README.md

 Some self-assembly is required.

-* Minimus AVR 32K microcontroller board (used to connect BBC's user port and PC's USB port)
+* 5V-tolerant AVR-based microcontroller board (used to connect BBC's user port and PC's USB port).
+Supported types so far are the Minimus AVR 32K and the SparkFun Pro Micro
 * PC running OS X, Windows or Linux
 * BBC Micro(s) with some good way of loading the ROM image (i.e., with something like EEPROM or write-protected battery-backed sideways